The Holy Seed

 (Isaiah 6:1-9, 13)

-Think of other times in the Bible when God appeared in fire: the covenant with Abraham, the burning bush for Moses, the pillar of fire in the wilderness, the fire that stirred the hearts of two disciples on the road to Emmaus, and the flames at Pentecost.
+Think of other times in the Bible when God appeared in fire or smoke: the covenant with Abraham, the burning bush for Moses, the pillar of fire in the wilderness, the fire that stirred the hearts of two disciples on the road to Emmaus, and the flames at Pentecost.
 Each time, people were awed and humbled by God’s holiness.

 Isaiah was no different.
 He saw God’s glory and cried out, “Woe is me!
 I am lost, for I am a man of unclean lips.”
 He recognized his unworthiness, just like people throughout church history, whose spiritual awakenings began with repentance.